FrHorschig/kant-search/README.md

 ## Installation

 Both the backend and the frontend are available as Docker containers at [ghcr.io](ghcr.io/frhorschig/kant-search-frontend).
-You can deploy the kant-search applications by using the `deployment/docker-compose.yml` file by following these steps:
+You can deploy the kant-search applications by using the `deployment/docker-stack.yml` file by following these steps:
-- copy the files in the `deployment` directory to your server
+- copy the files from the `deployment` directory to your server
-- get a certificate for your domain and adjust the docker-compose volume mapping `./etc/letsencrypt/live/<hostname>:/etc/nginx/ssl/:ro` to match your certificate location (if you don't use letsencrypt, also update the certificate path in `config/reverse-proxy.conf`)
+- get a certificate for your domain and adjust the docker volume mappings of the reverse proxy for the Let's Encrypt files to match your certificate location (if you don't use Let's Encrypt, also update the certificate path in `config/reverse-proxy.conf`)
-- generate internal certificates and passwords by running the `generate-auth-files.sh` script (the input is the username for the upload endpoint user, the output is the generated password)
 - download the configuration files by running the `download-config.sh` script (the input is the kant-search version you want to deploy)
+- generate internal certificates and the elasticsearch password by running the `generate-auth-files.sh` script
+- generate a user-password pair by running the script `add-upload-user.sh` (the input is the username for the upload endpoint user, the output is the generated password)
 - add your hostname for the `KSGO_ALLOW_ORIGINS` variable in the `env.sh` file and update the API URL in the frontend `config.json` (use hostname instead of `localhost` and remove the port number)
-- start the applications with `docker-compose up`
+- start the application with [Docker Swarm](https://docs.docker.com/engine/swarm/)

 If you want to deploy the applications without Docker, please refer to the [Elasticsearch](https://www.elastic.co/docs/solutions/search) documentation and the configuration documentation in the backend and frontend README files.